 Be prepared to answer questions, and don’t be afraid to bring up concerns or questions of your own.
-Your PT may observe movements and perform tests to evaluate your4 child’s range of motion, strength, tone, reflexes, and other physical factors.
+Your therapist may observe movements and perform tests to evaluate your child’s range of motion, strength, tone, reflexes, and other physical factors.

 Be Ready To Work With Your Child At Home